FISCAL YEAR 2022 (FY22) REAL ESTATE AND PERSONAL PROPERTY TAX BILLS WILL BE AVAILABLE ON-LINE AND MAILED OUT THE WEEK OF SEPTEMBER 13TH, 2021

 How Do I Appeal My Assessed Value If I Disagree With The Assessor?

-1. File abatement application with Assessor: This application must be filed within 185 days after the Commitment Date .
+1. File an abatement application with Assessor's Office: This application must be filed within 185 days after the Commitment Date .
 The Assessor has 60 days from receipt of your application to respond.
-If this formal appeal is denied, then:
+(If no response is received within this 60-day period, the appeal is 'deemed denied').
+If the appeal is denied, then:

-2. Appeal Assessor’s decision to Board of Assessment Review: Application to appeal must be filed with Portland's Board of Assessment Review within 60 days of the Assessor’s denial.
+2. Appeal the Assessor’s Office decision to the Board of Assessment Review: The application to appeal must be filed with Portland's Board of Assessment Review within 60 days of the Assessor’s denial.
 You will be scheduled for a Board hearing.
 If this appeal is denied, then:

-3. Appeal the Board’s decision to Superior Court: Appeals must be filed within 30 days, or if a commercial property assessed over $1 million, within 60 days to the State Board of Assessment Review.
+3. Appeal the Board’s decision to Superior Court: Appeals must be filed within 30 days, or if a commercial property assessed over $1 million, within 60 days to the Maine State Board of Property Tax Review.